Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 ***Corporal Hunter (Gonzo) Thompson***

 Lots of changes underway, and all of it had happened *fast* from Gonzo’s low-ranking caveman perspective.
 As a means of simplifying, allegedly, SOR was soon to become its own multi-national paramilitary, mostly independent of the militaries that currently composed it.
 Their ranks and uniforms would be changing.
 Recruitment would be changing.
-Mandatory retirement was going away, since it took upwards of a decade to make a good HEAT *or* JETS operator…and permanent, individually engineered single-shot Crude was gonna be offered to them, to “reduce the risk” of profiteering or proliferation…allegedly…
+Mandatory retirement was going away, since it took upwards of a decade to make a good HEAT *or* JETS operator…and permanent, individually engineered single-shot Crude was gonna be offered to them, to "reduce the risk" of profiteering or proliferation…allegedly…

 Uh-huh.
 Not hard to miss a mountain of bullshit *that* big.